decentdanoz/MinistryofEngineeringMaximalExperience/readme.md

 - 📫 How to reach me: https://twitter.com/ShibcMemes

-- Resources will contain stock ETC eco stuff for you to  use in your memes and materials.
+- Resources will contain ETC and SHIBC ecosystem materials (media packs and images)
-- Memes will contain a composite of all that - get creative!
+- Memes will contain a composite of all that - so get creative!

 This repo will preserve the deep history of memes that comes from the Shiba Classic Community.